ROCm/rocSPARSE/docs/index.rst

     * :ref:`rocsparse_generic_functions_`
     * :ref:`reproducibility`

-To contribute to the documentation refer to `Contributing to ROCm  <https://rocm.docs.amd.com/en/latest/contribute/contributing.html>`_.
+To contribute to the documentation, see `Contributing to ROCm <https://rocm.docs.amd.com/en/latest/contribute/contributing.html>`_.

 You can find licensing information on the `Licensing <https://rocm.docs.amd.com/en/latest/about/license.html>`_ page.